MikroElektronika/mikrosdk_click_v2/clicks/sqiflash/details.md

 ### Application Init

-> SQI FLASH Driver Initialization, initializes the click by setting mikroBUS to
+> SQI FLASH Driver Initialization, initializes the Click by setting mikroBUS to
 > approprieate logic levels, performing global block unlock and chip erase functions,
 > reads manufacturer ID, memory type and device ID and logs it on USB UART terminal.